Also known as: one-arm hang, single-arm hang, single hand hang, towel one-arm hang

 What is One arm dead hang?

-A one arm dead hang is an isometric hanging exercise where you grip a pull-up bar with one hand and hold your body steady.
-It primarily targets the biceps, forearms, lats and core while engaging the upper back.
-Difficulty is medium — requires grip strength and shoulder stability for safe holds.
+The one arm dead hang is an isometric hanging exercise where you hang from a pull-up bar with one hand, targeting the biceps, forearms, lats and core.
+It is medium difficulty and builds grip strength and shoulder stability; progress gradually to avoid strain.

 How to Do One arm dead hang